-MAN B&W and Wärtsilä engines power the vast majority of the global commercial fleet.
-When these engines need spare parts — whether for planned overhauls or emergency breakdowns — procurement decisions directly impact vessel availability, maintenance budgets, and operational safety.
-This guide covers the key sourcing strategies that technical superintendents, fleet managers, and procurement teams need to know.
+MAN B&W and Wärtsilä engines power a major share of the global commercial fleet.
+Vessel Core supplies engine-room spare parts for commercial vessel RFQs where maker data, part evidence, approval route, quantity, port and ETA need to be organized before quotation.
+This guide covers the key supply-route considerations that technical superintendents, fleet managers and purchasing teams need to know.

 Understanding the two-engine landscape

-MAN Energy Solutions (formerly MAN B&W) and Wärtsilä together account for an estimated 70–80% of the marine engine market by installed power.
-MAN B&W dominates the two-stroke main engine segment with the MC/MC-C and ME-C/ME-B electronically controlled series, while Wärtsilä leads in four-stroke medium-speed engines with the W20, W32, W34DF, W46, and W50DF families.
-Understanding which engine type is on board determines the entire sourcing strategy.
+MAN Energy Solutions (formerly MAN B&W) and Wärtsilä are among the most important engine makers in the commercial vessel fleet.
+MAN B&W is strongly associated with the two-stroke main engine segment with the MC/MC-C and ME-C/ME-B electronically controlled series, while Wärtsilä is widely used in four-stroke medium-speed engines with the W20, W32, W34DF, W46, and W50DF families.
+Understanding which engine type is on board determines the entire spare parts supply strategy.

 MAN B&W two-stroke engines